mohammadshah1/alignpx_built/README.txt

 CONFIGURATION
 ==========================================

-Now make a menu link with name (Shipment Reports Menu) by following below steps.
+Now create a new menu type with name (Shipment Reports Menu) by following below steps.
 Go to structure->menu
 ie (/admin/structure/menu/add)
-Click on Add menu,Enter the name of your menu (Shipment Reports Menu) and Click save, thats it.
+Click on Add menu,Enter the name of your menu (Shipment Reports Menu) and Click save.
-Also, create (Reports) link in main-menu (/admin/structure/menu/manage/main-menu/add).
+Also, create (Reports) menu in main-menu (/admin/structure/menu/manage/main-menu/add)

 Now for TB menu go to structure TB mega menu ie (/admin/structure/tb-megamenu) Make sure your menu "Shipment Reports Menu" appear in list.
 Click on "Config" link of main menu, there you will see all main-menu links/tabs.